 The data for regression estimations presented in this table were obtained from Compustat and the Development Bank of Japan for U.S. and Japanese firms, respectively.
 R&D expenditure data for Japanese firms come from annual volumes of the Kaisha Shiki Ho survey.
 The data represent an unbalanced panel of large publicly traded U.S. and Japanese IT firms active in the sample period, 1983 to 2004.
 The regression estimation results presented in this table are analogous to those presented in tables IV and IV-2, except that they include a direct estimation of the time trends.
-Regression specifications are estimated using the fixed effects algorithm, while a nonlinear version of the specification is estimated using the nonlinear least squares algorithm.
-The dependent value is the log of Tobin's q, calculated as the ratio of the replacement value of the firm's total assets.
+Regression specifications are estimated in STATA.
+A linearized version of the specification is estimated using the fixed effects algorithm, while a nonlinear version of the specification is estimated using the nonlinear least squares algorithm.
+The dependent value is the log of Tobin's q, calculated as the ratio of the firm's market value to the replacement value of its total assets.
+RD/Assets is calculated as the ratio of the stock of firm's accumulated R&D expenditures, calculated using the perpetual inventory method, to the replacement value of the firm's total assets.
 Standard errors are reported in brackets.
-Robust and cluster-corrected standard errors are reported for specifications estimated using the fixed effects algorithm, sample selection, and variable construction, see the main text.
-Statistical significance at \\\0.01, \\0.05, and \0.1.
-For brevity, only coefficients on some of the control variables may be omitted.
-Detailed estimation results are available from the authors by request.
+Robust and cluster-corrected standard errors are reported for specifications estimated using the fixed effects algorithm.
+For detailed information about the specification, sample selection, and variable construction, see the main text.
+Statistical significance at 0.01,

 What prevented Japanese firms from using software advances as effectively as U.S. firms?
 There are at least two explanations.
 The first is a resource constraint argument: U.S.-based firms have access to a much larger pool of software engineers than do their Japanese counterparts.
 Japanese firms have not yet been able to overcome their national labor resource constraints by offshoring their software-intensive R&D. The second explanation is one rooted in the failure of Japanese managers to understand and adequately respond to the changing nature of technological change in IT.
-Many studies have pointed out the persistent shortages of software engineers in Japan, dating back to the 1970s and 1980s.
-This longstanding weakness did not prevent Japanese firms from acquiring a strong market position in IT in the 1980s (Arrison et al., 1992), but it may have become more